 If you would like a bigger challenge, it would be good to make the -g option respect regular expressions.
 However do not use boost.
 The build consequences of boost outweigh the benefits of -g regular-expression.
 If you know/find decent public domain code for regular-expressions, can you add it to utils.cpp and use it to support the -g option?

-#5 Updated by Thomas Schmidt over 2 years ago
+#5 Updated by Thomas Schmidt about 3 years ago

 - File 0917_returnvaluesanderror.patch added

 - Assignee changed from Thomas Schmidt to Robin Mills

 o Return code is only an error (-3 i.e. 253) if none of the requested meta data type is present: when all types are requested (-pa), any type suffices.
 When a specific type (e.g. IPTC, -pi) is requested, some data of its type must be present.